-The Organizational Resilience Management System was approved by the General Assembly in June 2013, under resolution 67/254, as the emergency management framework for the Organization.
-The United Nations system deals with crises on a daily basis.
-The ORMS aims to assist United Nations entities to build resilience by aligning and harmonizing preparedness efforts to enhance the Organization's ability to continuously deliver its mandates.
+1. The UN Organizational Resilience Management System (ORMS) was approved by the General Assembly in June 2013, under A/RES/67/254, as the emergency management framework for the Organization.
+The UN system deals with crises on a daily basis.
+The ORMS aims to assist UN entities to build resilience by aligning and harmonizing preparedness efforts to enhance the Organization's ability to continuously deliver its mandates.